floatingCatty/LogDet-entropy/README.md

-# MCR2
+# LogDet entropy estimator
-MCR2 implementation code and other related research code
+LogDet implementation code and other related research code

 ## teamwork v1.0
 add function can use main to run directly the ReduNet2D